sarajuliefrajtova/english-for-designer/07-year-in-review/index.md

 - As a strongly detail-oriented person, set yourself a time frame in which you have to complete a certain goal and be happy with what you have created without constantly modifying it.

 ## In My Personal Life I've Learned:
+- Instead of forcing something too hard, allow it to flow naturally.
+There's a reason why there are obstacles in your path.
+Even water doesn't resist; it always finds its natural course.